kata-ai/kata-cli/README.md

 Kata Command Line Interface (Kata CLI) is a tool for creating bots with Kata Markup Language (Kata ML) and helps managing the bots with command line/shell of various operating systems.
 For more information, check our website (http://kata.ai/en).

-Soon, we will implement Kata-CLI 2.0 because of our updated platform to 3.0.
-In Kata-CLI 2.0, we introduce Project Environment on the top of the Bots.
-Hence, before running Kata-CLI main command, such as: `kata init`,`kata push`, `kata console`, etc., user have to define the Project that they are working on.

 # Changelog
 - [Changelog](CHANGELOG.md)